 Click here for an index to the deeds for 346 Marlborough.

-By 1879, 346 Marlborough was the home of Edward Clarke Ellis and his wife, Lillie Harriet (Ely) Ellis.
-They had lived at 4 Spruce in 1878.
+By the 1878-1879 winter season, 346 Marlborough was the home of Edward Clarke Ellis and his wife, Lillie Harriet (Ely) Ellis.
+They previously had lived at 4 Spruce.

-By the 1883-1884 winter season, 346 Marlborough was the home of Mary Bartlett (Vose) Hayward, the widow of Isaac Davenport Hayward, and their children, Mary May Hayward and Roland Hayward.
+On March 10, 1883, 346 Marlborough was purchased from Henry Whitwell by Mary Bartlett (Vose) Hayward, the widow of Isaac Davenport Hayward.
+She and her their children, Mary May Hayward and Roland Hayward, made it their home.
 They previously had lived in Milton.
-She is shown as the owner of 346 Marlborough on the 1883, 1888, and 1898 Bromley maps.

-As built, 346 Marlborough was three stories plus a basement in height, and the rear façade corresponded with the houses at 342-344 Marlborough and 348-350 Marlborough.
+As built, the rear façade of 346 Marlborough corresponded with the houses at 338-344 Marlborough and 348-362 Marlborough.
 Sometime between 1890 and 1895, the rear was extended further south and a bay spanning most of the rear façade was added.
 Probably at the same time, a partial fourth floor was added on the half of the house.
 Sometime between 1895 and 1897, the rear of 344 Marlborough was extended even further than 346 Marlborough, with a wooden oriel window.

 Mary May Hayward married in October of 1899 to Henry Winchester Cunningham and moved to 351 Marlborough.
 Mary (Vose) Hayward continued to live at 346 Marlborough with her son, Roland, a stockbroker.
 He also maintained a home in Milton.